Measuring birational derived splinters: Introduction

 \begin{ack} De Deyn was supported by ERC Consolidator Grant 101001227 (MMiMMa).
-Lank was supported under the ERC Advanced Grant 101095900-TriCatApp, partly while visiting University of Glasgow and the Basque Center for Applied Mathematics (BCAM), and thanks S\'{a}ndor Kov\'{a}cs and Karl Schwede for comments on an earlier version of this work. \end{ack}
+Lank was supported under the ERC Advanced Grant 101095900-TriCatApp, partly while visiting University of Glasgow and the Basque Center for Applied Mathematics (BCAM), and thanks S\'{a}ndor Kov\'{a}cs and Karl Schwede for comments on an earlier version of this work.
+The authors thank the referee for helpful suggestions and a careful reading. \end{ack}